z4kn4fein/stashbox/docs/docs/advanced/special-resolution-cases.md

 <Tabs>
 <TabItem value="Default" label="Default">

 Without a registration configuration, the container can resolve only non-interface and non-abstract unknown types.
-In this case, the container creates an implicit registration for `Dependency` and injects its instance into `Service`.
+In the following example, the container creates an implicit registration for `Dependency` and injects its instance into `Service`.
 ```cs
 class Dependency { }